hashicorp/consul/website/source/intro/getting-started/agent.html.markdown

 The output shows our own node, the address it is running on, its health state, its role in the cluster, and some version information.
-Additional metadata can be viewed by providing the `-detailed` flag.
+Additional metadata can be viewed by providing the `--detailed` flag.

 The output of the [`members`](/docs/commands/members.html) command is based on the [gossip protocol](/docs/internals/gossip.html) and is eventually consistent.